Introduction to High-Performance Computing

 This means that all CPUs must be on the same node, most Mahuika nodes have 72 CPUs.

-Shared memory parallelism is what is used in our example script array_sum.r .
+Shared memory parallelism is used in our example script sum_matrix.r.

 Number of threads to use is specified by the Slurm option --cpus-per-task.